Program overview

 Intakes

-Last updated on 2025-07-14
+Last updated on 2026-04-13

 Program overview

 The Education Assistant and Community Support program is designed to equip students with the skills necessary to support individuals with acquired and/or developmental disabilities.
 This program emphasizes ethical and professional practices in various settings, including home, school, work, and community environments.
-Starting in September, students will engage in a comprehensive curriculum that prepares them to advocate for the rights of individuals with diverse needs, facilitating their inclusion and participation in society.
+Starting in September, students will engage in a comprehensive curriculum that prepares them to advocate for the rights of individuals with diverse needs, facilitating their inclusion and participation in community life.

-Program Structure
+Program structure

 • Three semesters of coursework and practical experience.

-• Clinical/fieldwork placements to gain hands-on experience.
+• Practicum placements in community settings to gain real-world experience.

 Featured Experiences